openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

 .. note:: Different self-paced courses issue certificates at different intervals.
 Some courses issue certificates once a month, and others issue certificates less frequently.
-For more information about your course's specific certificate schedule, see the About page or the **Home** page for your course.
+For more information about your course's specific certificate schedule, see the **Course** page or course team updates for your course.

    A few self-paced courses offer :ref:`on-demand certificates<SFD On Demand Certificates>`, allowing you to generate your own certificate as soon as